Marker Logo

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1913.

 Location.
 39° 13.748′ N, 94° 26.599′ W. Marker is in Liberty, Missouri, in Clay County.
-Marker can be reached from Park Lane south of Broadmore Lane, on the right when traveling south.
+It can be reached from Park Lane south of Broadmore Lane, on the right when traveling south.
 The marker stands in the Westboro Canterbury Public Park on the Westboro-Canterbury Greenway Trail.
 Touch for map.
 Marker is at or near this postal address: 1456 S Withers Rd, Liberty MO 64068, United States of America.
 Touch for directions.

 The Interurban Railway Bridge Marker on the Westboro/Canterbury Greenway Trail. image.
 Click for full size.

-Photographed By Tony Meyers, April 19, 2024
+Photographed by Tony Meyers, April 19, 2024

 2. The Interurban Railway Bridge Marker on the Westboro/Canterbury Greenway Trail.